 On joining the Fourth Form, pupils follow a two-year programme which leads to them taking between six and nine GCSEs and/or Level 2 BTECs according to their aptitude, interests and learning requirements.
 Pupils follow the core curriculum of English, Mathematics, Science and PSHE.
 The school is committed to delivering a dynamic and broad curriculum which offers vocational options alongside traditional GCSE subjects.
 Pupils are therefore able to select Level 2 BTECs in a range of subjects together with other conventional GCSE options.
-Some pupils will also undertake English Literature along with English Language.
+Some pupils will also undertake English Literature along with English Language; for those not taking English Literature, a level 1 course in Digital Skills or a project qualification (FPQ/HPQ dependant on ability) is available.
 The most recent version of this Curriculum Booklet can be found on our website here and is updated annually.